zbowling/gmail-ai-unsub/CONTRIBUTING.md

 - Follow PEP 8 style guidelines
 - Use `ruff` for linting and formatting (see `pyproject.toml` for configuration)
-- Run `uv run ruff check --fix .` and `uv run ruff format .` before committing
+- **Pre-commit hooks are configured** - run `uv run pre-commit install` after `uv sync --all-extras`
+- Pre-commit will automatically run checks before each commit
 - Use type hints for all function signatures
 - Keep functions focused and small
 - Write docstrings for all public functions and classes